Patient & Family Support

 - Developing Healthcare Power of Attorney paperwork

 Understanding medications and their side effects after transplant is a challenge that has to be overcome to be sure the organ lasts a long time.
 Not taking your medications results in complications and leads to losing that organ.
-Here at the University of Illinois Hospital & Health Sciences System, we have a dedicated team of licensed, board certified clinical pharmacists who work with you before and throughout the transplant process to make sure you get the best medications and that you follow your medication schedule religiously.
+Here at the UI Health, we have a dedicated team of licensed, board-certified clinical pharmacists who work with you before and throughout the transplant process to make sure you get the best medications and that you follow your medication schedule.

 - Helping to keep your medication list accurate